 On arrival in Edinburgh, hop into a taxi at the airport.
 Your destination is the 4-star Kimpton Charlotte Square.
 A stone’s throw from the Old Town, the hotel has incredible views of the Edinburgh skyline.

 This afternoon, you're free to explore the city or relax at the hotel after your journey.
-Your guide will meet you in the bar for pre-dinner drinks and a full trip briefing before a delicious welcome dinner.
+Your guide will meet you in the bar for pre-dinner drinks and a full trip briefing before a delicious welcome dinner at the Angels Share Restaurant.

 Your guide will meet you in the hotel lobby in the morning.
 You're headed out to start exploring this vibrant city.
 Take a walk along the famous royal mile, stopping to admire the iconic landmarks such as St Giles’ Cathedral and Edinburgh Castle.
 Explore the castle’s Great Hall, the Royal Palace, St Margaret’s Chapel, and Mons Meg – the six-ton siege gun.